 The operator can move the roller-feed control bar to Reverse or STOP at any time.
-The machine does not have to be at full speed to reverse or stop the rollers.
+The machine does not have to be at full speed to reverse or stop the roller feed.

-For information about the roller-feed control functions, see Roller-Feed Control Bar on page 25.
+For information about the roller-feed control functions, see Roller-Feed Control Bar on page 24.

-- Set up the machine.
-For instructions, see Set Up the Machine on page 44. - 2.
+- 1. Set up the machine.
+For instructions, see Set Up the Machine on page 43. - 2.
 Prepare the material.
-For instructions, see Prepare the Material on page 46.
+For instructions, see Prepare the Material on page 45.

 - 3. Start the machine.
-For instructions, see Start the Machine on page 43. - 4.
-Make sure that the engine speed is set to FAST and the rotor is at full speed (wait three minutes). - 5.
-Pull the release lever up to unlock the roller-feed control bar. - 6.
-Move the roller-feed control bar to Forward.
-The roller-feed control bar stays in this position (detent) until the operator moves it. - 7.
+For instructions, see Start the Machine on page 42. - 4.
+Make sure that the engine speed is set to FAST and the rotor is at full speed (wait three minutes). - Move the roller-feed control bar to Forward.
+The roller-feed control bar stays in this position (detent) until the operator moves it. - 6.
 Stand beside the feed table and slowly put material (branches and brush) into the chipper hopper until it engages with the roller feed.
 Do not force material into the machine.
 The roller feed pulls the material into the machine.
+For more information, see Figure 30 on page 45.